Nations reopen yet struggle to define ‘a new normal’

-ROME (AP) — As nations around the world loosen coronavirus restrictions, people are discovering that the return to normal is anything but.
+NEW YORK (AP) — As countries around the world loosen their coronavirus restrictions, people are discovering that the return to normal is anything but — and it’s becoming clear the economic pain and social disruption could be long-lasting.

 Schools, offices, public transportation, bars and restaurants are now on the front lines of post-lockdown life — back in business, in many cases, but not business as usual.

-How each of those key sectors manages social distancing and tamps down expected new outbreaks will determine the shape of daily life for millions as researchers race to develop a vaccine that is still probably months, if not years, away from being available to all.
+How each of those key sectors manages social distancing and helps prevent new outbreaks will determine the shape of daily life for millions as researchers race to develop a vaccine that is still probably months, if not years, away from being available to all.

 What a return to normal looks like varies widely.
-For hungry migrant workers in India, it was finally being able to catch trains back to their home villages to farm while city jobs dried up.
-For hundreds of cruise ship workers stranded at sea for months, it was finally reaching shore Wednesday in Croatia.
-For wealthy shoppers, it was returning to the newly reopened boutiques of America’s Rodeo Drive in Beverly Hills, California.
+In Spain, it’s a new government order to wear masks outside even as some businesses reopen.
+For people in Connecticut, restaurants are back in business, but for outdoor dining only.
+For wealthy shoppers, it’s returning to the newly reopened boutiques of Rodeo Drive in Beverly Hills, California.

-In Britain, the leader of the House of Commons said members of Parliament should return to London to work in person on June 2 after weeks of remote working.
-Jacob Rees-Mogg said the decision recognizes “the need for business to continue.’’
-Authorities are likely to limit the number of people allowed into the small chamber, where lawmakers sit shoulder to shoulder on long benches.

-In Italy, where good food is an essential part of life, once-packed restaurants and cafes are facing a huge financial hit as they reopen with strict social distancing rules.
-The losses are forecast to pile up to 30 billion euros ($32 billion) this year.
+In Italy, where good food is an essential part of life, once-packed restaurants and cafes are facing a huge financial hit as they reopen with strict social distancing rules after a 10-week shutdown.
+Experts warn that as many as one-third of the country’s restaurants and bars could go out of business, up to 300,000 jobs in the sector could vanish, and losses could reach 30 billion euros ($32 billion) this year.

 “We have to turn upside down all the activity that we did before,” lamented chef Raffaele di Cristo, who now must wear a mask and latex gloves as he prepares food at the popular Corsi Trattoria in Rome.
 “Everything is changed.
 Slowly, slowly, we will try to understand and to adapt to this coronavirus.”